cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 Instructions to reproduce results published in the paper titled "Composing Dataplane Programs with μP4". μP4C is source-to-source compiler.
 It can translate μP4 programs to P4 programs specific to two real target architectures,[v1model (BMv2)](https://github.com/hksoni/p4c/blob/master/p4include/v1model.p4) and [Tofino](https://www.barefootnetworks.com/products/brief-tofino/).
 It is necessary to use the specified versions of both architectures, because μP4C backends are target specific.

-- v1model : https://github.com/hksoni/p4c.git.
-It is included as a submodule in this directory.
+- `v1model` : It is included as a submodule (`p4c`) in this directory.
 - Tofino : bf-sde-9.0.0.
-It is recommended to install the sde in this directory of your local repo.
-However, you are free to install anywhere as long as necessary environment variables are exported.
+It is recommended to install the SDE in this directory of your local clone.
+However, you are free to install anywhere as long as necessary environment variables are configured properly.

 ## Prerequisites
 Download and install μP4C along with associated version of p4c and BMv2 by following steps described at [here](https://github.com/cornell-netlab/MicroP4/blob/master/README.md).